coherence-community/coherence-demo/README.md

 ### Install Coherence JARs into your Maven repository

-If you are going to run using the Coherence Grid Edition, you must have Coherence, Coherence-REST, and Coherence-JPA installed into your local maven repository.
+Install Coherence, Coherence-REST, and Coherence-JPA installed into your local maven repository.
-If not, execute the following commands with the version number of Coherence that \you have installed in your configuration.

 For Linux/UNIX/Mac OS: